Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 • Upselling (when appropriate)

 Customer service agents tend to have a broad understanding of the business, its products, and customer contact channels.
-And although they don’t have specialist knowledge, they’re capable of answering common questions and will know where to point customers for more expert assistance.
-(This is also why team knowledge is so important.)
+And although they don’t have specialist knowledge, they’re capable of answering common questions and pointing customers toward more expert assistance.

-Having well-honed soft skills is an essential part of delivering great customer service.
+Well-honed soft skills are an essential part of delivering great customer service.
 The best customer service agents are clear, patient, empathetic, supportive, and pay close attention to the customer’s unique situation.

 Pro-tip: